 Supplier diversity opens conversations.
 It does not remove procurement standards.

-That distinction matters because many buyers are supportive of diversity goals while also facing stronger pressure around vendor risk, execution maturity, and measurable delivery outcomes.
+That distinction matters because many buyers support diversity goals while also facing stronger pressure around vendor risk, execution maturity, and measurable delivery outcomes.

 The most credible diverse suppliers understand this.
 They present certification as an advantage within a larger operating story, not as a substitute for one.